BigBrotherPersonalRepo/Projects/PythonTestsUI/README.txt

 Running:
 ========
-- test can be runned with from main project folder with command: "pytest -v -s {path to repo with tests}"
+- test can be runned from main project folder with command: "pytest -v -s {path to repo with tests}"

 Result:
 =======
-- if the test was successful, message "Test successfully completed! (test.py)" is written into log.txt file in main project folder
+- if the test was successful, message "Test successfully completed!" is written into log.txt file in main project folder
 - if not, errors are logged into log.txt file in main project folder and assertion fail message is written into console if occurs

 TEST DESIGN: